FIN-035: Academic Approval and Signatory Authority for Academic Program Agreements

 - Material transfer agreements [contact OSP],

-- Procurement contracts [refer to the policy on Purchases of Goods and Services from Outside Vendors or contact Procurement Services],
+- Procurement contracts [refer to policy FIN-030: Purchase of Goods and Services or contact Procurement Services],

-- Agreements arising from approved service activities [refer to the policy on University Services and Activities or contact the Comptroller’s Office],
+- Agreements arising from approved service activities [refer to the policy on University Services and Activities or contact the Financial Operations’ Office],

-- Agreements for the provision of contracted instruction approved by the executive vice president at provost at rates established by the Board of Visitors [contact the Comptroller’s Office],
+- Agreements for the provision of contracted instruction approved by the executive vice president at provost at rates established by the Board of Visitors [contact the Financial Operations’ Office],

-- Clinical placement or domestic practicum agreements [contact the Comptroller’s Office],
+- Clinical placement or domestic practicum agreements [contact the Financial Operations’ Office],

-- Equipment loan agreements [contact Procurement Services or the Comptroller’s Office];
+- Equipment loan agreements [contact Procurement Services or the Financial Operations’ Office];

-- Art loan agreements (agreements governing the loan of University-owned artwork to outside organizations or the loan of artwork owned by outside agencies to the University) [contact the Comptroller’s Office], and
+- Art loan agreements (agreements governing the loan of University-owned artwork to outside organizations or the loan of artwork owned by outside agencies to the University) [contact the Financial Operations’ Office], and

-- Leases of employee time [contact the Comptroller’s Office].
+- Leases of employee time [contact the Financial Operations’ Office].

 Initial Contract Review:

-Any individual or department who either has an interest in developing an APA with another institution, or who is approached by another institution expressing such an interest, should notify his/her Dean’s Office immediately.
+Any individual or department who either has an interest in developing an APA with another institution, or who is approached by another institution expressing such an interest, should notify their Dean’s Office immediately.
 Individuals or departments outside a school should contact the Provost’s Office.
-The Dean’s Office will alert the Provost’s Office and, if a document has been developed, forward that document for review.
-The Provost’s Office will coordinate with the Comptroller’s Office, the Office of Sponsored Programs, the International Studies Office, and other units, as needed, to ensure that the APA is developed and reviewed in accordance with University policies and procedures.
+The Dean’s Office will alert the Assistant Vice Provost for Academic Affairs and, if a document has been developed, forward that document for review.
+The Provost’s Office will coordinate with the Financial Operations’ Office, the Office of Sponsored Programs, the International Studies Office, and other units, as needed, to ensure that the APA is developed and reviewed in accordance with University policies and procedures.

 Units wishing to develop or execute APAs must allow sufficient time for University review and communication with other parties to the agreement.
-Unless units are using standard APA templates approved by the Provost’s Office (see Related Information below), the time required for review and revision of the APA may be up to six weeks or longer, depending on the complexity of the agreement and the number of involved parties.
+Unless units are using standard APA templates approved by the Provost’s Office, the time required for review and revision of the APA may be up to six weeks or longer, depending on the complexity of the agreement and the number of involved parties.

 Academic Approval by the School:

-Once the APA has been reviewed and approved by the Provost’s Office and other appropriate units, the dean of each school affected by the APA must indicate his/her approval of the APA and his/her agreement to assume the obligations contained therein either by signing the agreement or by providing a cover letter of support addressed to the provost.
-The APA is then submitted to the Provost’s Office for final review and approval.
+Once the APA has been reviewed and approved by the Provost’s Office and other appropriate units, the dean of each school affected by the APA must indicate their approval of the APA and agreement to assume the obligations contained therein by signing the agreement.
+The Dean’s Office of each affected school will also provide a short letter of support explaining the rationale for the University entering into the proposed agreement.
+Letters of support should be addressed to the Executive Vice President and Provost and must be included with the approved agreement when it is submitted to the Provost’s Office for final signature.
+The APA and cover letter are then submitted to the Assistant Vice Provost for Academic Affairs for final review and routing to the provost for approval.
 University-wide APA’s do not require dean’s approval unless the agreement involves a financial or programmatic commitment from a particular school.
 University-wide APAs are coordinated by the Provost’s Office.

 Academic Approval by the Director of the International Studies Office and the Vice Provost for Global Affairs: